Rbfinch/grepq/README.md

 Get instructions and examples using `grepq -h`, and `grepq tune -h` and `grepq inverted -h` for more information on the `tune` and `inverted` subcommands, respectively.

 >[!NOTE]
 Pattern files must contain one regex pattern per line or be provided in JSON format, and patterns are case-sensitive.
 You can supply an empty pattern file to count the total number of records in the FASTQ file.
 The regex patterns should only include the DNA sequence characters (A, C, G, T), and not IUPAC ambiguity codes (i.e., not N, R, Y, etc.).
 If your regex patterns contain any IUPAC ambiguity codes, then transform them to DNA sequence characters (A, C, G, T) before using them with grepq.
-See `regex.txt` and `regex.json` in the `examples` directory for examples of valid pattern files.
+See `regex.txt`, `regex.json` and `regex-and-predicates.json` in the `examples` directory for examples of valid pattern files.

 ## Requirements